 Deriving information needed from the accounting records

-The first 200 days of accounting..As asked by his employer, Mr. Kallu Singh started recording all the transactions relating to the business, taking only those transactions which are capable of being measured in value terms (Based on the "Money Measurement Concept"), in the accounting record (a record with ruled pages).
+As asked by his employer, Mr. Kallu Singh started recording all the transactions relating to the business in the accounting record (a ruled book).
+Based on the Money Measurement Concept, he took into consideration, only those transactions which are capable of being measured in value terms.

-Mr. Oberoi in need of informationOne day (after the accounting recorded was filled for 200 days), Mr. Oberoi, called Mr. Kallu Singh and told him that he wanted to know whether Mrs. Vimla was due to them or if they had to pay anything to Mrs. Vimla.
+One day, after 200 days of recording, Mr. Oberoi called Mr. Kallu Singh and told him that he wanted to know whether Mrs. Vimla was due to them or if they had to pay anything to Mrs. Vimla.